Madrona Assisted Living, LLC.

 Questions to ask before you visit.

-A short pre-tour checklist tailored to Madrona Assisted Living, Llc's record and state requirements.
+A short pre-tour checklist tailored to Madrona Assisted Living, LLC's record and state requirements.

 DSHS records show 3 inspection reports on file with 3 total deficiencies — can you provide copies of the corrective action plans you submitted to DSHS for those deficiencies, and confirm which have been closed by the state?